 Ryan: I think even if I didn’t like Oprah I probably would to be honest.

 Jen: That’s right.
 It’s important for us to understand that we are the Oprah for some people.
 I’m not talking about like on the huge scale, but it’s kind of cool.
-If you’re involved in the local group or a community and you’ve done something notable, how nice is it that you’re recognized for that?
+If you’re involved in the local group or a community and you’ve done something notable, how nice is it that you’re recognised for that?

 Ryan; It is.

-Jen: Look for opportunities to recognize your clients.
+Jen: Look for opportunities to recognise your clients.
 If they bought something from you, a big major purchase or you renovated their home or they bought a car, or they bought a house, or you redid their garden or you taught their puppy how to sit and come when called, all those things are perfect examples of when you can take happy photos of these people and upload them to your Facebook page.

 Ryan: Definitely.
 Another example of a business or businesses that I’ve seen doing this really well are wedding video companies or wedding photography companies where they might tag the couple in a photo on their business page and of course the couple looking fantastic, or they might add the highlights of their video.
 That’s something that the couple can then share with friends and they’re very happy to do it, but of course it reflects well on the company as well, showing their work.